Dasysyrphus intrudens

-'Dasysyrphus intrudens' is a placeholder name for a complex of species that have yet to be properly been divided into individual species.
+Dasysyrphus intrudens is a placeholder name for a complex of hover fly species that have yet to be properly been divided into individual species.
 It is found in the Holarctic realm.
 Though this species actually a complex, it is commonly found in many areas of its range, but yet the larvae of this species were not known to science as of 2012.
 This may be due to the probable nocturnal habit of these larvae if it is similar to some known larvae of this genus.